Wildcat: Predators and competitors

 Because of its habit of living in areas with rocks and tall trees for refuge, dense thickets and abandoned burrows, wildcats have few natural predators.
 In Central Europe, many kittens are killed by European pine marten (Martes martes), and there is at least one account of an adult wildcat being killed and eaten.
 Competitors include the golden jackal (Canis aureus), red fox, marten, and other predators.
 In the steppe regions of Europe and Asia, village dogs constitute serious enemies of wildcats, along with the much larger Eurasian lynx, one of the rare habitual predators of healthy adult wildcats.
 In Tajikistan, the grey wolf (Canis lupus) is the most serious competitor, having been observed to destroy cat burrows.
 Birds of prey, including Eurasian eagle-owl (Bubo bubo) and saker falcon (Falco cherrug), have been recorded to kill wildcat kittens.
 Golden eagle (Aquila chrysaetos) are known to hunt both adults and kittens.
 Seton Gordon recorded an instance where a wildcat fought a golden eagle, resulting in the deaths of both combatants.

-In Africa, wildcats are occasionally killed and eaten by African rock python (Python sebae) and martial eagle (Polemaetus bellicosus).
+In Africa, wildcats are occasionally killed and eaten by Central African rock python (Python sebae) and martial eagle (Polemaetus bellicosus).

 Threats

 Wildcat populations are foremost threatened by hybridization with the domestic cat.
+Due to their greater physical similarity, hybridization produces less visible effects in steppe type wildcats.
+In the Middle East, North Africa, and southwest Asia, it can thus be difficult to reliably distinguish steppe wildcats and free-living domestic cats living in the same dry environments, and it is possible that some populations derive primarily from early feral cats.

 Mortality due to traffic accidents is a threat especially in Europe.
 The wildcat population in Scotland has declined since the turn of the 20th century due to habitat loss and persecution by landowners.

 In the former Soviet Union, wildcats were caught accidentally in traps set for European pine marten.
 In modern times, they are caught in unbaited traps on pathways or at abandoned trails of red fox, European badger, European hare or pheasant.
 One method of catching wildcats consists of using a modified muskrat trap with a spring placed in a concealed pit.
 A scent trail of pheasant viscera leads the cat to the pit.
 Wildcat skins were of little commercial value and sometimes converted into imitation sealskin; the fur usually fetched between 50 and 60 kopecks.

 Wildcat skins were almost solely used for making cheap scarfs, muffs and coats for ladies.